glass of alcohol and pills on a table

 • Dangerous effects on serotonin.
 The synergistic or antagonistic effects on neurotransmitter systems, particularly the risk of serotonin syndrome with the combo can be very dangerous and even life-threatening.
 Medical care is often required for rehydration and addressing respiratory and cardiovascular complications that come with it.

 • Increased toxicity.
-Combining substances can lead to higher toxicity levels, potentially leading to acute poisoning or long-term harm.
+Combining drinking and shrooms can lead to higher toxicity levels, potentially leading to acute poisoning or long-term harm.

 Given this concerning list of side effects, we can see that the risks far outweigh any potential benefits or enjoyment of using shrooms, LSD, DMT, and alcohol together (or independently!).